Syllabus

 At the very start of the semester, we will be releasing Project 0, designed to check your familiarity with the course policies and to help you set up the software used in the programming assignments.
 This assignment will not be graded.
 Throughout the semester, we will release programming assignments via Edstem, each worth varying percentages of your grade (see the Grading section for more details).
 The instructions for each project will be released on our Gitbook.
 They are designed to cover distinct parts of the course and are done in SQL (Project 1), Java (Projects 2-5), and NoSQL (Project 6).
 We will try to hold at least one project party for each, but the time, location, and logistics will be announced much closer to the due dates.

-Late Policy: You will get 7200 slip minutes (equivalent to 5 days of slip minutes).
+Late Policy: You will get 10080 slip minutes (equivalent to 7 days of slip minutes).
 Slip minutes applied to one part of the project do not apply to another part of the project.
 Slip minutes are automatically used in the manner that will optimize your score the most.
 After using all your slip time, you’ll be docked ⅓ of your score for the project each extra day late on your project submission.
+We provide slip minutes for minor issues that cause small delays in your ability to submit assignments (mild illness, midterms in other classes, busy weeks, job interviews, etc.).

 Submission: Make sure that the submission currently selected on Gradescope is the submission you want graded.
 If you would like to have a different submission graded, you can select the submission you want graded on Gradescope within a week of the regular deadline and before grades are released.